So, you’re a southpaw, and you want to play the ukulele.

-Gorgeous from every angle, it features spalted manto construction with a beautiful gloss finish, plus deluxe Grover tuning machines with ebony buttons.
+Gorgeous from every angle, it features spalted mango construction with a beautiful gloss finish, plus deluxe Grover tuning mechanisms with ebony buttons.

 The nut and saddle are made with synthetic bone, and the binding and rosette are of iridescent abalone.
 Aquila strings are included.

 In terms of sound, this uke delivers everything we’ve come to expect from Oscar Schmidt: It’s clear and resonant, and there’s plenty of Island-inspired sweetness that makes you want to keep on playing.